Ray-Ban maker Luxottica to bring Google Glass to wider market

 "The partnership allows Luxottica to access a technology and a product that could have high upward potential if the product becomes a mass-market one," said Micaela Ferruta, an analyst with Intermonte.

-At 1600 GMT, Luxottica shares were up 4 percent at 40.55 euros, compared with a 0.6 percent rise in Italy's benchmark FTSE MIB stock index.
+At 1600 GMT, Luxottica shares were up 4 percent at 40.55 euros, compared with a 0.6 percent rise in Italy's benchmark FTSE MIB stock index .FTMIB.
 Google shares were little changed.

 Google had previously hoped to launch a consumer version of Glass this year.
 But Guerra, who said he and Google had been working on a deal for the past 10 months, told Italian daily La Repubblica that the new glasses would be ready to hit the market only in 2015.

-In January, Google struck a deal with VSP, the largest optical insurer in North America, which will provide consumers with subsidized frames and prescription lenses for its Glass.
+In January, Google struck a deal with VSP, the largest optical insurer in North America, which will provide consumers with subsidised frames and prescription lenses for its Glass.

 (Additional reporting by Lisa Jucca and Sabina Suzzi; Writing by Lisa Jucca; Editing by Mark Potter)